Post has now been updated with Lancer and new Moiraxes.

-House Mortan are often overlooked when it comes to the rules too, but imho they are actually pretty sweet.
+Mortan are often overlooked when it comes to the rules too, they aren’t the best, but are still pretty sweet.

 Firstly you are getting +1WS any turn you heroically intervene, charge or are charged.
 We can pretty much always fall back and charge, so it means you will have the +1WS the majority of the time.
 Mortan aren’t the most competitive House but there is still fun to be had!